-To surface sow frit and lily seed fill the pot to about 2cm from the top and scatter the seed evenly on the surface then fill the pot to the top with a layer of (3 to 6mm) gravel.
+To surface sow frit and lily seed fill the pot to about 2cm from the top and scatter the seed evenly on the surface then file form) and in sowing resemble thickly Polysty very late Erythrough they re then fill the pot to the top with a layer of (3 to 6mm) gravel.

 I know that the traditional advice is to sow seed thinly but with bulb seed you can get away with and in fact sometimes get better results from sowing it quite thickly.
-We often have pots that resemble a lawn on germination because we sow so thickly; bulbs do seem to 'enjoy' company.
-Polystyrene fish boxes are very useful for sowing very large quantities of seed and we grow Erythroniums, Trilliums and Lilies in these until they reach flowering size without the need to repot.
+We often have pots that resemble a lawn on germination because we sow so thickly; bulbs do seem to enjoy company.
+Polystyrene fish boxes are very useful for sowing very large quantities of seed in and we grow Erythroniums, Trilliums and Lilies in these until they reach flowering size without the need to repot.